 - ...and more

-The reasons a person may employ the use of a hidden camara are as varied as the wide range of hidden camera options available on the market.
+The reasons a person may employ the use of a hidden camara are as varied as the wide range of hidden camera accessories options available on the market.
 These different styles of camera housings are called “form factors,” which is defined as the particular design elements of the electronic device.
 For example, hidden cameras may come in a variety of form factors, from smoke detector hidden cameras to clock hidden cameras or even landscape rock hidden cameras.
 No matter what you need to know, BrickHouse Security can help you choose the best style, or form factor, to accomplish it.

 What Smoke Detector Cameras Look Like and What They Do

 Some of the most popular hidden cameras on the market are smoke detector cameras.
-Because smoke detectors are required in every living space and workspace, having one hanging on your wall or ceiling is completely inconspicuous and expected.
-Most people will not be suspicious of the sight of a smoke detector and it will likely not occur to them that it is actually a hidden camera.
+Because smoke detectors are required in every living space and workspace, having one hanging on your wall or ceiling is inconspicuous and expected.
+Most people will not be suspicious of the sight of a smoke detector and, it will likely not occur to them that it is a hidden camera.
 Most smoke detector cameras are not functioning smoke detectors, although they can be.
-They are usually hollow shells designed to look exactly like functioning smoke detectors, and they contain small, covert cameras inside.
+They are usually hollow shells designed to look like functioning smoke detectors, and they contain small, covert cameras inside.
 Depending on the style you choose, you will be able to achieve different surveillance results.

 An Important Safety Note About Smoke Detector Cameras

-If you are using a smoke detector camera in your home or office, it is important to make sure that you don’t completely eliminate your actual functioning smoke detector from the space.
+If you are using a smoke camera detector in your home or office, it is important to make sure that you don’t eliminate your actual functioning smoke detector from the space.
 Not having a functioning smoke detector is extremely dangerous and, in some states, it is illegal.
 While it can be suspicious to have two smoke detectors located near each other, it may be possible to position them in in different areas of the space to make the presence of two appear less suspicious.
 If this is not possible, there are many other styles of hidden cameras that may meet your needs just as well.
 Our security experts will help you to choose the best option.

 Styles of Smoke Detector Cameras